 Shot in the dark proposal win rates

 Imagine you are standing in a field in the middle of the night.
 You have an official Daisy Red Ryder BB gun, and 15 yards away, hidden in the inky darkness of night, there is a metal can that you have to shoot off a log.
-That’s called a shot in the dark…and that is exactly what you do when you respond to an RFP that you get “out of the blue,” where you didn’t know about it or pursue it in the six months prior to the RFP being released.
+That’s called a shot in the dark…and that is exactly what you do when you respond to an RFP that you get “out of the blue,” where you didn’t know about it or pursue it in the months and years prior to the RFP being released.
 You might get lucky every once in a while, but often as not, you’re just wasting resources responding to something you’re likely never going to win.

 There are two “shot in the dark” ratios we’re going to calculate.